oyanzhi/tp/docs/DeveloperGuide.md

 **Extensions**

 * 6a.
 The user account does not exist.
     * 6a1.
-The system will display a message.
+FinHub will display an error message.

       Use case ends.